English National Ballet’s Cinderella in-the-round reimagines the rags-to-riches story as a stunning fairy tale for our times.

 * Cinderella in-the-round production photography by Laurent Liotardo and Ian Gavan.

-I watched the Friday 7th June matinee performance, with First Soloist Emma Hawes as Cinderella and Principal Francesco Gabriele Frola as Prince Guillaume (both debuting in their respective roles).
+I watched the Friday 7 June matinee performance, with first soloist Emma Hawes as Cinderella and principal Francesco Gabriele Frola as Prince Guillaume (both debuting in their respective roles).

 English National Ballet’s Cinderella continues at the Royal Albert Hall until Sunday 16 June 2019.